Should my Child Go to School?

 2. Temperature remains normal for 24 hours (without use of fever-reducing medication such as Tylenol)

-3. On an antibiotic for 24 hours
+3. On an antibiotic for 12-24 hours (depends on illness being treated)

 4. Advised by a physician to do so